 As El Salvador’s Ambassador to the Netherlands, HE Aida Luz Santos de Escobar, noted at a conference organized by ICMP in The Hague in October 2015, “El Salvador’s experience in regard to missing persons has been decades long and extremely painful.”
 Among “the hard lessons” of this experience, she said, it is clear that addressing the issue of the disappeared “is fundamental to establishing and maintaining peace” and can only be done effectively “when all stakeholders – government and civil society – are actively engaged.
 The solution is a combination of political, social, judicial, and forensic activities that, when combined in the right way, can resolve large numbers of missing persons cases.”

 In many countries, inadequate cooperation among institutions is a major obstacle to dealing with the issue of missing persons.
 ICMP proposes to work with government agencies in El Salvador to enhance institutional coordination.
 In recent years, for example, disagreements between the Supreme Court and the Legislative Assembly have complicated efforts to establish a single register of missing persons that can tabulate DNA profiles taken from the remains of victims and compare these with DNA profiles submitted by families of the missing.
-Such a list can be developed through the use of ICMP’s Identification Data Management System and Online Inquiry Center.
+Such a list can be developed through the use of ICMP’s Integrated Data Management System and Online Inquiry Center.

 ICMP also proposes a series of initiatives to encourage the active participation of civil society.
 With training and support, families can organize effective campaigns to encourage members of the public to report missing persons cases and provide information on the circumstances of disappearances.
 Families can also develop advocacy techniques in order to access their rights more effectively.